simplonco/prairie/activities/day_09.md

     * How to customize the color?
     * How to change the size of the text?

-## Discover Pair programming
+## Discover Pair programming : Reproduce a website 1 / 2

-Challenge: Try to reproduce Facebook welcome page
+**Challenge:** Try to reproduce Facebook welcome page